wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl/functional-consultant-skills/includes/7-understand-industry-accelerators.md

 :::row-end:::

 These accelerators are intended to be production ready, and available for your further customizations and extensions.
-While planning a proof of concept, consider if an accelerator would allow this to be completed more efficiently.
+While planning a proof of concept, consider if an accelerator would allow your proof of concept to be completed more efficiently.